Free and Open Indo-Pacific: The Philippines' diplomatic strategy

 While it has yet to produce a definitive Indo-Pacific strategy document as of April 2023, the administration of Bongbong Marcos has discussed intensifying cooperation with the U.S. government, whose officials have made agreements with the Philippines on energy, telecommunications, human rights, education, food security, and nuclear technology sales.
 In February 2023, Marcos briefly met with U.S. Defense Secretary Lloyd Austin to finalize an agreement to add U.S.-accessible Philippine military bases to the Enhanced Defense Cooperation Agreement allowing U.S. military visits.
 The Philippines also signed a defense agreement with Japan earlier that year, and Marcos announced that talks for a joint defense pact between Japan, the Philippines, and the United States are underway.
 The Philippines is also a prolific buyer of South Korean arms and military equipment, and has a long-standing security partnership with Australia and India.

 In July 2024, "the Japan-Philippines Reciprocal Access Agreement (RAA)" was signed, and the RAA entered into force on 11 September 2025, providing a legal framework for the Japan Self-Defense Forces (JSDF) and the Armed Forces of the Philippines (AFP) to conduct joint training and disaster relief operations in each other's territory.

 Palau's commitment to FOIP

+In November 2024, The Japan Coast Guard (JCG) provided capacity-building assistance to the coast guard agency in Palau, promoting Japan's efforts toward the FOIP.

-At the Japan-Palau Foreign Ministers' Meeting in October 2025, based on the spacial relationship between Palau and Japan, Foreign Minister Gustav Aitaro responded and comitted to work closely with Japan toward the realization of a FOIP.
+At the Japan-Palau Foreign Ministers' Meeting in October 2025, based on the spacial relationship between Palau and Japan, Foreign Minister Gustav Aitaro responded and committed to work closely with Japan toward the realization of a FOIP.